DatabayAG/Flashcards/README.md

 2. Go to Administration > Plugins
 3. Click "Update" for the Flashcards plugin
 4. Click "Activate" for the Flashcards plugin
-5. Click "Refresh Languages" for the Flashcards plugin

 There is nothing to configure for this plugin.